-Among the 43 parent genes that differentiate superpopulations (top 43 genes in S2 Table), we have detected several interesting intragenic insertion events.
+Among the 43 parent genes that differentiate superpopulations (top 43 genes in S2 Table), we have detected several potentially impactful intragenic insertion events.
 For example, we observed that SLMO2 (slowmo homolog 2, ENSG00000101166) is retroduplicated and inserts into the last intron of CAV3 (caveolin 3, ENSG00000182533).
 SLMO2 retroduplication insertion sweeps through all seven African populations almost exclusively.
 Based on exon-exon junction evidence, we found 30 cases in African populations and only one case in MXL (Ad Mixed American, S5 File).
 CAV3 variants are strongly associated with cardiac dysrhythmia, such as long QT syndrome [40] and sudden infant death syndrome [41].
 Epidemiological studies have shown that African descendant is a risk factor for prolongation of QT interval [42] and sudden infant death syndrome [43].
 Such insertion events might worth further investigation for susceptibility of diseases.
-We have identified a total of 12 retroduplication insertion events related to disease, and report the full list and affected populations in S3 Table.
+We have identified a total of 12 intragenic insertion events could be related to disease, and report the full list and affected populations in S3 Table.

-In summary, we developed an integrative approach for variable retroduplication discovery and successfully applied it to sequencing data of 2,535 individuals from 26 populations.
-We have shown the power of using whole exome/genome sequencing data in retroduplication identification.
+In summary, we developed an integrative approach for variable retroduplication discovery and successfully applied it to whole exome and whole genome sequencing data of 2,535 individuals from 26 populations.
+We have shown the power of leveraging high coverage whole exome sequencing data in retroduplication identification.
 Furthermore, we performed comprehensive analysis of our large retroduplication dataset, which reveals variational landscape of novel retroduplications, and shed a light on population differentiation, and functional impact of retroduplications on the genome.

 Materials and Methods